victor2410/ChIPpipe/README.md

 	-R (v3.0.2), required for CallPeaks and CallPeaks_norep All .r and .R scripts required are present in the folder Rscripts

-All of this three tools must be accessible in your environment variable.
+All of these tools must be accessible in your environment variable.

 ################
 # Installation #